PaddlePaddle/Paddle2ONNX/docs/en/compile_local.md

-# How to compile and install Paddle2ONNX locally
+# How to Compile and Install Paddle2ONNX Locally

 The compilation and installation of Paddle2ONNX require ensuring that the environment meets the following requirements: